 Neil Patel once released a post titled “Why Successful People Are Douchebags”.

-Although he went on to conclude that successful people actually weren’t douchebags, the headline was enough to grab the attention of many people who thought the same and shared their agreement in comments.Voice an opinion on a controversial issue that is different from conventional wisdomClick To Tweet
+Although he went on to conclude that successful people actually weren’t douchebags, the headline was enough to grab the attention of many people who thought the same and shared their agreement in the comments.Voice an opinion on a controversial issue that is different from conventional wisdomClick To Tweet

 10. Run a giveaway